FuchsEDV/Thrixty/README.md

 * (maybe) the player should not react to the mouseposition, when it is not focused.<br>
 Then it would also be neccessary to ignore mouseclicks, when not focused.
 * Expand automatic div-search with a manual variant, so it is possible to restart/start specific players.
-* The touch-zoom function should behave properly.
-(For now, one needs to touch with both fingers at once...)
+* The touch-zoom function needs to change; only single-fingered-touches should be used.
-* Implement Event Throttling / Debouncing
-* Adjust behavior when images werent found. (small instead of large, blank instead of small)
 * Log export for debugging purposes.
 (The log itself is there, but there is no function to actually export it.)
 * Full Background Support with automatic scale detection.
 (Background Strategies like "always filled", "stretch", etc.)
 * Settings file or smt similar instead of an overload of html attributes. => Required for the more non-standardy options.
 * Making a nice icon for the load-button.
+* Holding next and prvious button rotates the image.

 ### 11.)
 License